gitHBDX/TransfoRNA/README.md

 ## Inference
 For inference, two paths in `configs/inference_settings/default.yaml` have to be edited:
   - `sequences_path`: The full path to a csv file containing the sequences for which annotations are to be inferred.
-  - `model_path`: The full path of the model.
+  - `model_path`: The full path of the model. (currently this points to the Seq model)

 Also in the `main_config.yaml`, make sure to edit the `model_name` to match the input expected by the loaded model.
   - `model_name`: add the name of the model.
 One of `"seq"`,`"seq-seq"`,`"seq-struct"`,`"baseline"` or `"seq-reverse"` (see above)

-Then, run the following command:
+Then, navigate the repositories' root directory and run the following command:

 ```
-python main.py inference=True
+python src/main.py inference=True
 ```

 ## Train